CLT for biorthogonal ensembles and related combinatorial identities: Examples

 Making the change of variables $x=\cos\theta$ and $y=\cos\phi$, we obtain

 after some elementary but non-obvious simplifications.
 This implies that

 which is a weighted $H^{1/2}$ Sobolev semi-norm.
 Optimally, the CLT (\ref{CLT}) should hold for any function $f:\R\to\R$ such that $ \Sigma(f)<\infty$ and has some reasonable growth at $\infty$.
 However, because one needs to control the fluctuations the edges of the spectrum, it is not known if this holds even for the GUE.
-In~\cite{BD_13}, when $\mu_N$ have a fixed compact support, the authors discussed the extension of (\ref{CLT}) to test function $f \in C^1(\R)$ with polynomial growth.
-In~\cite{L_15a}, some general variance estimates for OPEs have been derived in the one-cut regime, Namely, if the measures $\mu_N$ have densities $w_N$ and the OPs satisfy a Plancherel-Rotach asymptotics,
+In~\cite{L_15a}, some general variance estimates for OPEs have been derived in the one-cut regime.
+Namely, if the measures $\mu_N$ have densities $w_N$ and the OPs satisfy the Plancherel-Rotach asymptotics: